Robust and optimal loading of general classical data into quantum computers: 2-qubit-per-node protocol

-$\\$ \textbf{\textit{Hardware architecture.}} As shown in Fig.~\ref{fig:1}, our 2-qubit-per-node protocol contains a bucket-brigade QRAM and an $n$-qubits output register.
+As shown in Fig.~\ref{fig:1}, our 2-qubit-per-node protocol contains a bucket-brigade QRAM and an $n$-qubits output register.
 The bucket-brigade QRAM resembles an $(n+1)$ layer binary tree and each node of the tree corresponds to two qubits.
-To be specific, the $l$th ($0\leqslant l\leqslant n$) layer contains an upper and a lower sublayers, denoted as $(l,\uparrow)$ and $(l,\downarrow)$ respectively.
+To be specific, the $l$th ($0\leq l\leq n$) layer contains an upper and a lower sublayer, denoted as $(l,\uparrow)$ and $(l,\downarrow)$ respectively.
 An exception is that the leaf layer has only upper sublayers.
-Each sublayer contain totally $2^l$ qubits.
+Each sublayer contains totally $2^l$ qubits.
 We denote the $j$th qubit of $(l,\uparrow)$ and $(l,\uparrow)$ as $\textbf{U}_{(l,j)}$ and $\textbf{D}_{(l,j)}$.
 In QRAM, each qubit connects only to their parent or children. $\textbf{U}_{l,j}$ has one child $\textbf{D}_{l,j}$, and $\textbf{D}_{l,j}$ for $l\neq n$ has two children $\textbf{U}_{l+1,2j}$ and $\textbf{U}_{l+1,2j+1}$.
 The output register contains $n$ qubits, each denoted as $\textbf{O}_{j}$ (from $j=1$ to $j=n$).
 They are arranged as a line with nearest-neighbor coupling, and $\textbf{O}_1$ also connect to the root of QRAM, i.e. $\textbf{U}_{0,0}$.
 In this architecture, each qubit connects to at most $3$ of the other qubits, which is optimal.
 This is because a graph of degree $2$ can only form trivial lines or rings, qubit connections in such ways are insufficient for achieving subexponential circuit depth.
-It is worthy to note that similar to existing methods~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24}, the geometrically long-range interaction is fundamentally inevitable.
-In practice, the it can be realized by, for example, shuttling~\cite{Moses.23,Bluvstein.24} or teleportated gates~\cite{Gottesman.99,Chou.18,Zhang.22}.